intmain/HairPowder/README.md

 [![CocoaPods](http://img.shields.io/cocoapods/v/HairPowder.svg?style=flat)](https://cocoapods.org/pods/HairPowder)

-Hair Powder for iPhoneX "M" Shape pattern baldness design
+Hair Powder for iPhoneX "M" Shape pattern baldness design.
+I hate iPhone X design.
+It can be rejected if you use this open source(https://developer.apple.com/ios/human-interface-guidelines/overview/iphone-x/).
+Use this If you don't care Guidelines

 ![hairpowder](pat.png)